 I‘ve been discovering the Karoo through oil paintings on canvas today.
 The Karoo is a bit like South Africa’s answer to the Mojave.
-Both became deserts at the end of the last ice age, and from the looks of it, both make great road trips.
-What I wouldn’t do to be in the passenger seat of a car right now with my feet on the dashboard and the wind in my hair, venturing through these small towns, stopping to buy cold pops and ice coffees at the local general store, peeking through windows of closed shops, wondering where everybody is.
+Both became deserts at the end of the last ice age, and from the looks of it, both would make great road trips.
+What I wouldn’t do to be in the passenger seat of a car right now with my feet on the dashboard and the wind in my hair, venturing through these small towns, stopping to buy cold pops and ice coffees at the general store, peeking through windows of closed shops, wondering where everybody is.
 What I wouldn’t give to be inside one of the paintings of John Kramer.

 For more than four decades, painter John Kramer has been documenting with oil on canvas; preserving small town buildings and rural roadside shopfronts with his realistic paintings.
 First with a camera and then with his paintbrush, John captures a sight that is sadly disappearing with the coming of the supermarket and branded store to what he calls “the platteland” of South Africa.